moosemorse/leetcode-practice/README.md

 # leetcode-practice
-Repository for storing solutions to leetcode problems (primarily through working the set structure defined on neetcode.io)
+Repository for storing solutions to leetcode problems (primarily by working through the set structure defined on neetcode.io)